-It’s not an audition for the starring role in the Most Self-Important Person In The World’s life or in fact anyone’s life–you are mutually screening and interviewing.
+I say all of this because dating is a co-interview process.
+It’s not an audition for the starring role in The Most Self-Important Person In The World’s life or in fact anyone’s life.
+You are mutually screening and interviewing.

-If there’s any concern over ‘power’, then it’s not dating–it’s auditioning and of course if you go on every date feeling as if you’re possibly on the verge of landing the role of a lifetime, then not only are you going to be stressed out about so much as putting a foot wrong but you will actually forget to show up as an equal party.
+If there’s any concern over ‘power’, then it’s not dating; it’s auditioning.
+And of course, if you go on every date feeling as if you’re possibly on the verge of landing the role of a lifetime, then not only are you going to be stressed about so much as putting a foot wrong but you will actually forget to show up as an equal party.

 You do know that you don’t need to delay happiness until you meet somebody who can ‘give’ it to you, right?

 If you treat dates as if they’re auditions, I hate to break it to you, but they’re now your boss.
 Or certainly your future one!
 That’s concerning when you either don’t know them yet, haven’t met them, or have but know that you don’t share similar core values.

 It’s crucial to acknowledge that the way an auditionee conducts themselves is entirely different from someone whos’ aware of choosing.
 The latter knows that they are a separate, worthwhile individual who had a life worth living before this person entered their radar and will still have a life worth living if it turns out that they’re not The One Forever and Ever Amen.